Dome Karukoski: Heart of a Lion

 Karukoski's fifth film is Heart of a Lion (Leijonasydän) in which a neo-Nazi leader (played by Peter Franzén) falls in love with a woman who has a black son.
 It had its world premiere at the Toronto International Film Festival in 2013.
 Heart of a Lion premiered in Finland October 18 and was an instant success at the box office defeating films such as Gravity, Thor: The Dark World and Now You See Me.
 Karukoski was again nominated for Best Director in the Finnish Film Awards.

 The Grump

 Karukoski's sixth release Mielensäpahoittaja, titled in English The Grump, premiered at the Toronto International Film Festival in 2014.
 The Grump is a tragicomedy with a retired main protagonist based on a book series written by Tuomas Kyrö.
 It was an enormous hit in Finland, earning gross revenues placing it in the top 3 Finnish films of the past 25 years.
-The film got the Box office number one spot of the year, bearing blockbuster titles including The Hobbit: The Battle of the Five Armies.
+The film got the Box office number one spot of the year, beating blockbuster titles including The Hobbit: The Battle of the Five Armies.
 The Grump was nominated for Best Film, Best Director and Best Actor in a Leading Role at the Finnish Film Awards and won the award for Best Actor.
 With his nomination for the Best Director award, Dome Karukoski became the first Finnish film director ever to be nominated for every one of his first six feature films.